RodrigoSantana29/Aula-formadores2_24-10/README.md

 # Aula-formadores2_24-10
-Reunião formadores de ação as quintas
+Reunião formadores em ação as quintas.